 Scissors, or a knife for cutting the tubing.

-Step 4.
 Slide the first pole into the end of the tubing.
 Mark an extra half inch or so from the end of your trekking pole, and make the cut.
-On my poles it works out to a tip cover that is 2.25 inches long.
+It works out to a trekking pole tip cover that is 2.25 inches long.
 You can also cut right at the tip for a clean look.

 Note: These are NOT to be used as replacements for the rubber tips used by skate skiers or hikers on ecologically sensitive terrain.
-These are just protective tips for travel and storage.
+These are just protective trekking pole tip covers for travel and storage.

 Do you have a hiking hack that you’d like to share?
 Please share it on our Facebook page or in the comments below.